Laurie Calloway: Coaching career

 With his retirement from playing, Calloway became a full-time coach, a job he would remain with for the next thirty years.
 As previously mentioned, he held his first head coaching position with the Southern California Lazers of the ASL during 1978, its only season in existence.
 When he retired from the Earthquakes in 1979, he then held various assistant coaching positions before being selected for his second head coaching position with the California Surf of the NASL.
 The team hired him in 1981 to replace Peter Wall.
 However, the Surf lasted only to the end of the 1981 season before folding.

 Two years later, on 14 March 1983, the Seattle Sounders (NASL) hired Calloway as their new head coach.
 For the third time in his career, he was the head coach for a team in its last year in existence.
 Calloway took the team to a 12–18 record and third place in the Western Division.
 The Sounders folded at the end of the 1983 season, then the NASL collapsed at the end of the 1984 season.
 However, Peter Bridgwater, owner of the Earthquakes entered the Earthquakes in the Western Soccer Alliance, a loose collection of previously unaffiliated amateur and semi-pro "super clubs".
 Bridgwater hired Calloway who took the Earthquakes to a 4–1–2 record and the alliance title.
 That was the best the Earthquakes did until it folded after the 1988 season.
 That season the Earthquakes finished third in the alliance, its best finish since the 1985 season.

-With the collapse of the Earthquakes, the WSA awarded a new Bay Area team, the San Francisco Bay Blackhawks in 1989.
+With the collapse of the Earthquakes, Calloway joined the San Jose Oaks as their head coach along with a number of former Earthquakes players, including Chris Dangerfield.
+In 1989, the WSA awarded a new Bay Area team, the San Francisco Bay Blackhawks.
 In 1991, the Blackhawks hired Calloway as the team's second head coach.
 He then took the Blackhawks to the 1991 APSL championship.
 That victory put the Blackhawks into the 1992 CONCACAF Champions' Cup.
 Under Calloway's direction, the Blackhawks went to the semifinals, only to lose to Club América on a 4–3 aggregate.
 Calloway coached the Blackhawks through the end of the 1992 season.
 The 1992 season was also characterised by antagonism between Calloway and a young forward by the name of Eric Wynalda.
 The feud between the two culminated when Wynalda launched into a tirade against Calloway after he was subbed out of a game.
 Calloway kicked Wynalda off the team and Wynalda left the US for Germany two weeks later.